-Did you know that, 12 to 19 month-olds averaged 2368 steps and fell 17 times per hour.
+Did you know that 12 to 19 month-olds average 2368 steps and fall 17 times per hour?
 How long would it take you to quit, if you failed 17 times an hour?
 15 minutes?
 Failure = Success, don’t forget it.
 I brag about failing… you should try it.
 The looks your friends give you will be worth it alone.

 Step number two, paying off your cards.